- There are many different types of abuse (physical, verbal/emotional/mental, sexual, economic).

 Should I have my friend talk to their parent(s)/guardian(s) or another adult?

-If your friend is nervous about going to talk to an adult, here are some things you could remind him/her of:
+If your friend is nervous about telling an adult, here are some things you could remind him/her of:

 - An adult will listen and give advice on how to handle the situation.